jacekkszczot/PolicyCraft/PolicyCraft/README.md

 git clone -b laboratory https://github.com/jacekkszczot/PolicyCraft.git cd PolicyCraft

+# 2. Ensure you are in the application directory
+#    (you should see files like setup_new_dev.sh and README.md in this directory)

-# 2. Make the setup script executable and run it
+# 3. Make the setup script executable and run it
 chmod +x setup_new_dev.sh
 ./setup_new_dev.sh